nikolaDrljaca/klink/README.md

 This way the application stack can be tested locally as if it were running in a production environment.

-Stop the stack with `make stop-prodlike`.
+Stop the stack with `make prodlike-down`.

 To view db contents, use the IntelliJ integrated DB tool or any other DB viewer tool:
 - [PGAdmin](https://www.pgadmin.org/)